|Small Molecular Associative Carbon Dioxide (CO2) Thickeners for Improved Mobility Control

 The overall research goal is to test the effectiveness of a compound (CO2 thickener) that can induce very large changes in CO2 viscosity at typical injection and reservoir conditions associated with Carbon Dioxide Enhanced Oil Recovery (CO2-EOR).

 The study consists of two phases.
 Phase 1 objectives are to (1) obtain commitment letters from CO2-EOR operators to provide field samples (oil, brine, and core) and field operating conditions from active or planned CO2-EOR floods and (2) develop laboratory test plans for Phase 2 testing.
 The Phase 2 objective is to assess compounds with a demonstrated ability to both dissolve in and thicken CO2 for CO2 mobility reduction and increased oil recovery over a wide range of operational and field conditions.

 University of Pittsburgh, Pittsburgh, PA 15260

 Although large-scale CO2-EOR is practiced domestically, the potential for expansion is enormous.
 The single greatest obstacle to fully realizing that potential is the inherently poor volumetric sweep efficiency of the process.
 The very low viscosity of high pressure CO2 is problematic for EOR projects by exacerbating CO2 gravity override and inducing viscous fingering, early breakthrough, poor sweep efficiency, and high CO2 injected to oil recovered ratios, especially in formations containing relatively uniform layers of rock.

-More than 90 percent of CO2-EOR floods employ water-intensive WAG processes for mobility control creating a wide market for a CO2 thickener.
-A CO2 thickener has long been recognized as a game-changing, transformative technology because it has the potential to eliminate water injection for mobility control.
-Some of the remaining 10 percent CO2-EOR projects that do not employ WAG are still plagued by mobility control issues.
-Therefore the design of an economic CO2 thickener remains an extremely relevant aspiration for continued research.
-These factors contribute to increased oil recovery, better recovery economics, and reduced environmental impacts.
+More than 90 percent of CO2-EOR floods employ water-intensive WAG processes for mobility control, creating a wide market for a CO2 thickener.
+A CO2 thickener has long been recognized as a game‐changing, transformative technology because of its potential to eliminate water injection for mobility control.
+Some of the remaining 10 percent of CO2-EOR projects that do not employ WAG are still plagued by mobility control issues.
+Therefore, the design of an economic CO2 thickener remains an extremely relevant research aspiration.
+These factors contribute to increased oil recovery, better recovery economics, and fewer environmental impacts.